 - Atlantis: Another version of the God's origin story has him coming from a distant homeland that sank beneath the ocean.
 It seems to be his most plausible origin: in one scene, when Evolet is brought before the God, the camera focuses on some strangely detailed maps that are displaying a mass of land in the Atlantic Ocean, between South America and Africa.

-- Genre Throwback: To One Million Years B.C and other "prehistoric caveman adventures" films of the 50s, 60s, and 70s.
+- Genre Throwback: To One Million Years B.C. and other "prehistoric caveman adventures" films of the 50s, 60s, and 70s.

 - Light Is Not Good / Order Versus Chaos: The false god wears white and is charismatic enough to build a civilization around him.
 And then the good guys come around and destroy the civilization he formed.
 Seems like an inverse version of the order/light against chaos/darkness more often present.